Types of Surfboards and what they are used for (Materials and Measurements)

 So, you have to start with the question “Is this the right time to invest in my first board?”.

-Also, let’s say you start surfing at a surf school, you end up trying the boards recommended by your teachers, you get to know the different types of surfing and you already understand better the impact of the different types of boards on the glide under the waves.
+Furthermore, let’s suppose you start surfing in a surf school, you end up trying the boards recommended by your teachers, you know the different types of surfing and you already understand better the impact of the different types of boards on the glide under the waves.
 It would be better to have this background to choose yours, right?

 What board did you learn to surf with?